Zygo/bees/README.md

 ----------

 Bees is a daemon designed to run continuously on live file servers.
-Bees consumes entire filesystems and deduplicates in a single pass, using minimal RAM to store data.
-Bees maintains persistent state so it can be interrupted and resumed, whether by planned upgrades or unplanned crashes.
+Bees scans and deduplicates whole filesystems in a single pass instead of separate scan and dedup phases.
+RAM usage does _not_ depend on unique data size or the number of input files.
+Hash tables and scan progress are stored persistently so the daemon can resume after a reboot.
-Bees makes continuous incremental progress instead of using separate scan and dedup phases.
-Bees uses the Linux kernel's `dedupe_file_range` system call to ensure data is handled safely even if other applications concurrently modify it.
+Bees uses the Linux kernel's `dedupe_file_range` feature to ensure data is handled safely even if other applications concurrently modify it.

 Bees is intentionally btrfs-specific for performance and capability.
 Bees uses the btrfs `SEARCH_V2` ioctl to scan for new data without the overhead of repeatedly walking filesystem trees with the POSIX API.
 Bees uses `LOGICAL_INO` and `INO_PATHS` to leverage btrfs's existing metadata instead of building its own redundant data structures.
 Bees can cope with Btrfs filesystem compression.
 Bees can reassemble Btrfs extents to deduplicate extents that contain a mix of duplicate and unique data blocks.